Thinking About Becoming a Jesuit Volunteer?

 JVs interested in an additional year should complete the Additional Year Application.
 If applying from JVC, JVs should request that their original JV application be transferred to our office.
 As part of this application, JVs will need to submit essays and references from two community members, their program coordinator, and their site supervisor.

-Feel free to contact the JVC Northwest office at 503-335-8202 or email@example.com to find out which items have been received.
+Feel free to contact the JVC Northwest office at 503-335-8202 or reach out to our Recruitment Manager, Chris Suriano, at firstname.lastname@example.org.

-Interviews are conducted over the phone with a JVC Northwest staff member, and generally last one to one-and-a-half hours.
+Interviews are conducted over the phone with a former JV and generally last one to one-and-a-half hours.
 We encourage all applications to reflect on the questions provided in the Discernment Packet prior to their interview.
-Applicants must fill out and submit the Service Interest Form before the interview.

 As a JV, you may qualify for student loan deferment, forbearance, or income-driven repayment plans.
 Check with your lending institution to determine if you qualify and what steps need to be taken to make this possible.
 Non-AmeriCorps positions usually have a different process for forbearance than AmeriCorps positions.
 It will be important to explain to your lending institution that you are going to be involved in full-time service and receive a minimal living stipend.
 If needed, JVC Northwest can send a verification letter to the lender after the start of the service year.
 For JV AmeriCorps members, there is also an opportunity to receive an AmeriCorps Education award to help pay student loans.
 For more information on ways to reduce and postpone student loan payments, AmeriCorps forbearance and the Segal Education Award, see the AmeriCorps FAQ.

-Yes, JVC Northwest does currently offer AmeriCorps Education Awards for 135 of our 150 Jesuit Volunteers who successfully complete the full year of service.
-The 15 positions that are not AmeriCorps eligible:
+Yes, JVC Northwest currently offers the AmeriCorps Education Award to most of our Jesuit Volunteers who successfully complete the full year of service.
+The few positions that are not AmeriCorps eligible: